 Which of your achievements are you most proud of and why?

-- At our Masterton site we reengineered a heat recovery programme throughout the plant that converted waste heated air from our ovens into factory heating.
-This allowed us to completely eliminate our Coal fired heating system that used 100, 000kg each year.
+- At our Masterton site we reengineered a heat recovery programme throughout the plant that converted waste heated air from our ovens into factory heating during winter.
+This allowed us to completely eliminate our requirement for Coal to feed our fossil fuel fired heating system, saving over 100,000 kg of non-renewable resources each year.

-- Our proudest achievement has been witnessing the way employees and service providers have embraced our vision.
-We have a dedicated team and seeing them come on board was very rewarding.
+- Our proudest achievement however has been witnessing the way our team and our supplier partners and service providers have embraced our vision.

 Have you saved money because of your initiatives?

-We have a saved a significant amount of money across both sites since we began our Toitū enviromark journey in 2009 – we would estimate that our operating costs are $100,000 lower per annum than they were prior to commencing the programme.
+We have a saved a significant amount of money across both sites since we began our Toitū enviromark journey in 2009 – we estimate that our operating costs have dropped by more than $100,000 per annum since we commenced the programme.